CIA black sites: Europe

 In June 2008, a New York Times article claimed, citing unnamed CIA officers, that Khalid Sheikh Mohammed was held in a secret facility in Poland near Szymany Airport, about 100 mi north of Warsaw and it was there where he was interrogated and the waterboarding was applied.
 It is claimed that waterboarding was used about 100 times over a period of two weeks before Khalid Sheikh Mohammed began to cooperate.
 In September 2008, two anonymous Polish intelligence officers made the claims about facilities being located in Poland in the Polish daily newspaper Dziennik.
 One of them stated that between 2002 and 2005 the CIA held terror suspects inside a military intelligence training base in Stare Kiejkuty in north-eastern Poland.
 The officer said only the CIA had access to the isolated zone, which was used because it was a secure site far from major towns and was close to a former military airport.
-Both Prime Minister Leszek Miller and President Aleksander Kwasniewski knew about the base, the newspaper reported.
+Both Prime Minister Leszek Miller and President Aleksander Kwaśniewski knew about the base, the newspaper reported.
 However, the officer said it was unlikely either man knew if the prisoners were being tortured because the Poles had no control over the Americans' activities.
 On January 23, 2009, The Guardian reported that the CIA had run black sites at Szymany Airport in Poland, Camp Eagle in Bosnia and Camp Bondsteel in Kosovo.
 The United States has refused to cooperate with a Polish investigation into the matter, according to the Helsinki Foundation for Human Rights.

 In November 2009, reports alleged a black site referred to in The Washington Post's 2005 article had been located in Lithuania.
 A former riding school in Antaviliai, a village some 25 km from Vilnius, was said to have been converted into a jail by the CIA in 2004.
 The allegations resulted in a parliamentary inquiry, and Lithuanian President Dalia Grybauskaitė stated that she had "indirect suspicions" about a black site in her country.
 On December 22, 2009, the parliamentary commission finished its investigation and stated they found no proof that a black site had existed in Lithuania.
 Valdas Adamkus, a former president of Lithuania, said he is certain that no alleged terrorists were ever detained on Lithuanian territory.
 However, in a file submitted in September 2015 to the European Court of Human Rights, a lawyer for a Saudi-born Guantanamo detainee said the Senate Intelligence Committee report on CIA torture released in December 2014 leaves "no plausible room for doubt" that Lithuania was somehow involved in the Central Intelligence Agency programme.
 In January 2022, it was reported in a Washington Post article that a former black site has been put up for sale by the Lithuanian government.
-The former riding stable outside of the Lithuanian capital of Vilnius consists of long corridors leading to windowless and soundproof rooms where “one could do whatever one wanted,” said current Lithuanian Defense Minister Arvydas Anusauskas, who led a parliamentary investigation into the facility in 2010.
+The former riding stable outside of the Lithuanian capital of Vilnius consists of long corridors leading to windowless and soundproof rooms where "one could do whatever one wanted," said current Lithuanian Defense Minister Arvydas Anušauskas, who led a parliamentary investigation into the facility in 2010.